 I’ve written this whole article because I was fed up with all the lies that people are spreading on YouTube, forums, websites etc… Not that many people are writing about the bad stuff, which in my mind are more important to know for a newbie, than anything else.

 So I hope you enjoyed this post, and if you wanted to start dropshipping (or you already have) and I broke your dreams… then you should know that I’m sorry… I’m sorry that you had to start dropshipping when you could’ve done anything else with your time and money.
+Check out my other article: 15 legit ways to make money online.

 And yes, I will write more guides with different methods on how you can earn legit money online in the near future… this is still a new blog after all, and I haven’t really had the time to write about everything I know yet… so make sure to subscribe to my newsletter and be the first to receive my guides, tutorials and articles.